'Aspire, Step, Engage'

 English Language Requirements

 This course requires you to read comprehensive learner workbooks, undertake a range of written assessments and engage in online discussion forums.
 Furthermore, the course relies on the extensive use of written communication.
-Entry to the course requires English proficiency to Year 10 level, or equivalent (see Education Requirements for equivalency) or completion of an approved English language test:
+Entry to the course requires English proficiency equivalent to an Australian Year 10 level (see Education Requirements for equivalency) or completion of an approved English language test:

 You will need to have proficient computing skills to undertake this course.
 This includes the ability to: